ibm-cloud-docs/containers/cs_annotations.md

 <tbody>
 <tr>
 <td><code>=</code></td>
 <td>The equal sign modifier causes the ALB to select exact matches only.
-When an exact match is found, the search stops and the matching path is selected.<br>For example, if you app listens on <code>/tea</code>, the ALB selects only exact <code>/tea</code> paths when matching a request to your app.</td>
+When an exact match is found, the search stops and the matching path is selected.<br>For example, if your app listens on <code>/tea</code>, the ALB selects only exact <code>/tea</code> paths when matching a request to your app.</td>
 </tr>
 <tr>
 <td><code>~</code></td>
-<td>The tilde modifier causes the ALB to process paths as case-sensitive regex paths during matching.<br>For example, if you app listens on <code>/coffee</code>, the ALB can select <code>/ab/coffee</code> or <code>/123/coffee</code> paths when matching a request to your app even though the paths are not explicitly set for your app.</td>
+<td>The tilde modifier causes the ALB to process paths as case-sensitive regex paths during matching.<br>For example, if your app listens on <code>/coffee</code>, the ALB can select <code>/ab/coffee</code> or <code>/123/coffee</code> paths when matching a request to your app even though the paths are not explicitly set for your app.</td>
 </tr>
 <tr>
 <td><code>~\*</code></td>
-<td>The tilde followed by an asterisk modifier causes the ALB to process paths as case-insensitive regex paths during matching.<br>For example, if you app listens on <code>/coffee</code>, the ALB can select <code>/ab/Coffee</code> or <code>/123/COFFEE</code> paths when matching a request to your app even though the paths are not explicitly set for your app.</td>
+<td>The tilde modifier that is followed by an asterisk modifier causes the ALB to process paths as case-insensitive regex paths during matching.<br>For example, if your app listens on <code>/coffee</code>, the ALB can select <code>/ab/Coffee</code> or <code>/123/COFFEE</code> paths when matching a request to your app even though the paths are not explicitly set for your app.</td>
 </tr>
 <tr>
 <td><code>^~</code></td>